Professionals, take advantage of our offers: 🚚 Electric vans, vans & utility vehicles 🏷️ Electric leasing 🚙 Electric SUVs 🚘 Electric sedans

 The only Plug & Charge terminals currently available are :

-• terminals Tesla Superchargers Superchargers: while Tesla owners owners were the only ones who could use these charging stations for their electric cars, Tesla Superchargers have recently been opened up to the general public.
+• terminals Tesla Superchargers Superchargers: while Tesla owners owners were the only ones who could use these charging stations for their electric cars, Tesla Superchargers are now open to the general public.
 However, it should be noted that only non-Tesla cars need to use the mobile app to benefit from Plug&Charge.
 To take advantage of this service, you'll need a Tesla account linked to the vehicle, and to register a means of payment.

 • terminals Ionity As with Superchargers, users of Ionity will need to link their vehicle to their account on the mobile application.

-• Fastneed terminals: these fast-charging terminals, with a capacity of up to 300 kW, are located at freeway service areas.
-They offer the same experience as Tesla Superchargers or Ionity charging stations, where you simply activate charging via the Fastneed app.
+• Fastned charging stations: these fast charging stations, with a capacity of up to 300 kW, are located at freeway service areas.
+They offer the same experience as Tesla Superchargers or Ionity charging stations, where you simply activate charging via the Fastned app.

 Charging stations are installed by an approved electrician